WebAssembly/component-model/design/mvp/CanonicalABI.md

         self.reset_and_notify_pending()
       return 'done'
 ```
+Currently, there is a trap when both the `read` and `write` come from the same
+component instance, but this trapping condition will be removed in a subsequent
+release.
+The reason for this trap is that when lifting and lowering can alias
+the same memory, interleaving must be handled carefully.
+Future improvements to
+the Canonical ABI ([lazy lowering]) can greatly simplify this interleaving.

 Given the above, we can define the `{Readable,Writable}StreamEnd` classes that
 are actually stored in the `waitables` table.
 The classes are almost entirely
-symmetric, with the only difference being that `WritableStreamEnd` has an
+symmetric, with the only difference being whether the polymorphic `copy` method
-additional `paired` boolean field that is used by `{lift,lower}_stream` below
-to ensure that there is at most one readable end of a stream.
-The `copying`
-field tracks whether there is an asynchronous read or write in progress and is
+(used below) calls `read` or `write`.
+The `copying` field tracks whether there
+is an asynchronous read or write in progress and is maintained by the
-maintained by the definitions of `stream.{read,write}` below.
-Importantly,
+definitions of `stream.{read,write}` below.
+Importantly, `copying` and the
-`paired`, `copying`, and the inherited fields of `Waitable` are per-*end*, not
+inherited fields of `Waitable` are per-*end*, not per-*stream* (unlike the
-per-*stream* (unlike the fields of `ReadableStreamGuestImpl` shown above, which
+fields of `ReadableStreamGuestImpl` shown above, which are per-stream and
-are per-stream and shared by both ends via their common `stream` field).
+shared by both ends via their common `stream` field).
 ```python
 class StreamEnd(Waitable):
   stream: ReadableStream